michaelwalker292/log_a_run/README.md

 But what does this consist of in a more concrete way?

 1. Do a mini-inception to figure out what the project goals are
 1. Continue with mini-inception to figure out what roles (or personas), workflows, and activities are.
-Use notecars to begin drafting out what stories you need to work on (do not bother weighting them) and prioritize that work to work towards MVP.
+Use notecards to begin drafting out what stories you need to work on (do not bother weighting them) and prioritize that work to work towards MVP.
 1. Have a quick architecture discussion - how do you want to structure this application?
 Is it server-side rendering?
 Is it an API with SPA?

 If you want to take it a step further, go ahead and register a free [Pivotal Tracker](http://www.pivotaltracker.com/) account and create a project to track your work.
 Obviously you will need to have a shorter cycle around things like acceptance (and accept your own work), but it will at least be a good chance to get used to keeping the tool up to date.